 I also wanted to know what had been done to keep the same thing from happening again.
 Kathi had said that they were aware of some bad seals but were now replacing them with something different.
 Anthony said this was not the case, and that most people think water gets in through the top of the unit.
 But he said sometimes the back is not installed correctly, causing the gasket not to fit perfectly, leading to water penetration.
 They have to open the back of the unit to replace the defective circuit board and they replace the gasket at the same time, but they weren’t really doing anything different now.
 This leaves me a bit worried that I’ll have to deal with the same thing again in the future.

 I could tell he wanted to be helpful, so I asked Anthony if there was anything else he recommended to keep this from happening again.
 As a fulltime RVer, my EMS gets constant use, meaning it is frequently in the rain.
-The only thing he said was I could get a 50 amp RV extension cord and run that from the pole to the inside bin of the RV where the EMS would be protected.
-Once I looked up the cost of that, it just doesn’t seem right to me that I’d have to spend another $170 or so, besides dealing with another long and heavy cord and if that were necessary, they should reveal that before purchase.
+The only thing he said was I could get a 50 foot, 50 amp RV extension cord and run that from the pole to the inside bin of the RV where the EMS would be protected.
+But it just doesn’t seem right to me that I’d have to spend so much more money, besides dealing with another long and heavy cord and if that were necessary, they should reveal that before purchase.
 He said other people had rigged up some kind of umbrella or plastic covering that didn’t completely envelope the EMS.
 I told him I thought it was the company’s responsibility to change the design, reveal the problem, or come up with an alternative after-market solution, but it shouldn’t be left to the customer to come up with something on their own.
 He said the company is exploring options, but nothing concrete is being done at the moment nor is there a deadline for one.

 We discussed the difference between “waterproof” and “weather resistant” but I told him that if they say you can use these outside and don’t need extra protection for the rain as long as it doesn’t lay on the ground, that should mean I can use it outside even when it rains, no matter the semantics.